Bitesize video tutorials

 We'll help you keep up to date with the latest information, evidence and guidelines in your field.

 Learn how to search the library catalogue and journals list to find items on your reading list.
-Get help with accessing and downloading e-books and using your Open Athens account to find and read articles.
+Get help with accessing and downloading e-books and finding articles to read.
 Get help with referencing your sources and including them in your writing.

 Introductory critical appraisal training - group or individual sessions